 What is an ENI?

-- ENI is a virtual network interface.
-Users can bind the CVM to the ENI for the connection to network.
-It is very useful for configuring management networks and establishing highly reliable network solutions.
+- An ENI is a virtual network interface.
+You can bind a CVM to an ENI for connecting to a network.
+An ENI is very useful for configuring management networks and developing highly reliable network solutions.

-- An ENI is VPC, availability zone and subnet-specific, and can only be bound to a CVM that resides in the same availability zone as it.
+- An ENI is VPC-, availability zone-, and subnet-specific, and can only be bound to a CVM that resides in the same availability zone as it does.
 A CVM can be bound with multiple ENIs.
-The maximum number of ENIs allowed to be bound to a CVM depends on the CVM's specification.
+The number of ENIs allowed to be bound to a CVM depends on the specification of the CVM.

-What’s the difference between a Primary ENI and a Secondary ENI?
+What are the differences between a primary ENI and a secondary ENI?

-- A primary ENI is assigned by the system for user, and the information cannot be modified.
+- A primary ENI is assigned by the system to users, and its information cannot be modified.

-- A secondary ENI is created by user, and the information can be modified.
+- A secondary ENI is created by users, and its information can be modified.

-The maximum number of ENIs that can be bound to a CVM and that of private IPs that can be bound to each ENI vary greatly with CPU and memory configurations.
-For more details, please see Use Limits.
+The number of ENIs that can be bound to a CVM and the number of private IP addresses that can be bound to each ENI are subject to the CPU and memory configurations of the CVM.
+For more information, see Use Limitations.

-- Security policy is invalid.
-Users can check whether the security policy (Security Groups or Network ACL) has taken effect.
+- The security policy is invalid.
+If this is the case, you can check whether the security policy (Security Groups or Network ACL) is valid.

 - Port access is disabled.
-Even if the bound cloud product has a security policy, but the access to the port is disabled, the port of the EIP is also inaccessible.
-For example: If the port 8080 is inaccessible, the port 8080 of the EIP is inaccessible either.
+If the Tencent Cloud resource that is bound to the EIP has a security policy that disables a port, the same port for the EIP is also inaccessible.
+For example: If the bound resource disables port 8080, port 8080 for the EIP is also inaccessible.